Isutomu/blog_api_backend-TOP/README.md

 There is no particular reason why I chose this project to maintain besides this being my 1st fullstack project.

 ## Future features

+> [!IMPORTANT]
+> Modifiers ("not priority" and the like) don't imply importance.
+Most of the time they simply mean that I thought they were too difficult to tackle for now.

 - Set up cors with whitelist for the currently deployed frontends
 - Implement other more obvious security measures by  proper configuring (and enabling) the helmet middleware
 - Test the current security measures and thicken them as needed (measures with be listed below after implementation)